 Business Internships in Dublin, Ireland

 Upgrade your resume, earn AU credits and join students from universities around the country, interning in Dublin.
 Placements guaranteed in a professional practice internship.
 The program is a total of 7 weeks long, including one week of orientation and on-site interviews, six weeks of internship experience, and overlapping coursework and cultural activities.
 All work assignments will be in Dublin, Ireland.
+This is a faculty supervised internship; Auburn faculty will be on-site solely for the first week of the program.
+Participants are required to exhibit a high level of maturity and independence.
+Students are provided with emergency support from the on-site program provider.

 Objectives of the Program: